Microdosing GLP-1 Peptides: A Detailed Guide

 Semaglutide (brand name Ozempic/Wegovy) is the most popular GLP-1 peptide.
 Microdosing semaglutide means starting with amounts below 0.25 mg, the standard starting dose.

 Some people who use semaglutide as Ozempic do what’s called “counting clicks” because it comes in a pre-dosed pen.
 The basic idea is that a certain number of clicks corresponds to a lower dosage, like 9 clicks for 0.125 mg.
-You can check out this handy click-counting sheet by BC Children’s Hospital for more info.
+This click-counting sheet by BC Children’s Hospital is a good example.

 Did you know?
 GLP-1 peptides work by mimicking the natural GLP-1 hormone, which regulates blood sugar levels, appetite, and digestion.